benofbrown/darksouls/DSIII_Low_Death.md

 ## Phase I - Preparation

-This phase takes around an hour, and can be a little scary at times.
+This phase takes around 45 minutes, and can be a little scary at times.
 If you die in this phase you need to reset the run which can be frustrating, particularly near the end.
 If you survive it though you'll have a +4 weapon and a lot of HP so the next few stages should be easy.

 - Grab the soul item off to the right near the start.
 - Grab the *Ashen estus flask*.